yahiaahmed4/Multispectral-Image-Segmentation/README.md

 ## Contents

-- **`Multispectral-Image-Segmentation.ipynb`**: A Jupyter Notebook that includes all code for preprocessing, model building, training, and evaluation.
+- **`Multispectral-Image-Segmentation.ipynb`**: A Jupyter Notebook that includes all code for preprocessing, model building, training, and evaluation using a U-Net model from scratch.
-- **Data**: Organized into `data/images` and `data/labels` directories for input images and corresponding labels respectively.
+- **`Fine-Tuning-U-Net.ipynb`**: A Jupyter Notebook that demonstrates the fine-tuning of a pretrained U-Net model with a ResNet50 encoder on the dataset.
+This notebook includes modifications for handling 12-channel input data and additional training details.

 ## Key Components